AC01010/Connor-McCartney.github.io/_posts/2020-02-1-CryptohackRSAPrimes2.md

 I liked this one. <br>
 In the get_prime function, 1 is bit-shifted left different amounts of times.
 Bit-shifting left is the equivalent of multiplying by two. <br>
 Then 1 is subtracted.
 Therefore, the format of these primes is 2<sup>x</sup> - 1.
 As I am fascinated with primes, I immediately recognised it as the format of Mersenne primes.<br>
+(And after solving, I learned the title was a hint as Mersenne's first name was Marin.)<br>

 Two are generated for p and q.
 The key to solving this is that there are very few Mersenne primes.
 This website has a list of them. <br>
 [https://www.mersenne.org/primes/](https://cryptohack.org/challenges/rsa)